 Certificate of Veterinary Inspection:

-· negative tests for VHS must be obtained on 60 fish samples from a lot size of 2000 or more*, (annually) according to AFS-FHS Bluebook standards
+Negative tests for VHS must be obtained on 60 fish samples from a lot size of 2000 or more*, (annually) according to AFS-FHS Bluebook standard.

 *Contact BOAH for specific numbers, if the lot or farm contains fewer fish than the listed totals, or for more information.
 A valid Pre-Entry Permit must be in possession of the hauler while the fish are being transported.

-Biosecurity protocol in place at the facility of origin.
+Biosecurity protocol should be in place at the facility of origin.